 Elaine says

 Your biscuits turned out perfectly!!
-I bet they tasted like heaven too, with the sweet potato and tarragon!!
+I bet they tasted like heaven too, with the sweet potato in there!!
 Yum!!

 Caroline's Cooking says